MSW Instantons

 The Jacobian naturally comes with several additional structures.
 Given a metric on $\Sigma$, we get a translationally invariant metric on ${\cal J}(\Sigma)$ given by \be g_{\cal J}(A,A) \ = \ \int_\Sigma A \wedge * A \ee The associated K\"ahler form \be \omega(A,A') \ = \ \int_\Sigma A \wedge A' \ee defines a `principle polarization' on ${\cal J}$, i.e. it is a symplectic form in $H^2({\cal J},{\bf Z})$ such that ${\cal J}(\Sigma)$ has volume equal to one.

-Any holomorphic line bundle on $\Sigma_{37}$ is determined by the flux (i.e. its first Chern class), and by the Wilson lines, i.e. the periods of a holomorphic connection.
+Any holomorphic line bundle on $\Sigma_{37}$ is determined by the flux (i.e. its first Chern class), and its continuous moduli.
+When the first Chern class vanishes, the continuous moduli are the Wilson lines, i.e. the periods of a holomorphic connection.
 Let us assume that the flux vanishes, so that the fermion partition function is defined.
 Then the connection is a closed form, and the Wilson lines determine a unique point on the Jacobian; the identifications by $\Lambda$ are due to the large gauge transformations.
 So we may think of the Jacobian as the moduli space of flat connections on $\Sigma_{37}$.
 Therefore the partition function naturally `lives' on ${\cal J}(\Sigma)$.

 Now recall that the partition function of a chiral fermion on $\Sigma_{37}$ is not a function on the Jacobian but a section of a line bundle ${\cal L}$.
 The curvature of this line bundle is in fact $2\pi \omega$.
 From the index theorem on ${\cal J}(\Sigma)$ and positivity of $\omega$, it follows that ${\cal L}$ has exactly one section, which we want to identify with $Z_\psi$.
-But to fix ${\cal L}$ we also need to specify the holonomies.
+But to fix ${\cal L}$ we also need to specify the continuous moduli.

 To do this we first consider the moduli space of degree $g-1$ line bundles.
 Here we have a canonical section, namely the Riemann theta function.
 Its zero set, called the theta-divisor, corresponds to degree $g-1$ line bundles with a section.
 Its translates by a spin structure yields the theta-functions with characteristics.
 They have the right vanishing behaviour \cite{AlvarezGaume:1986es}.
 Since for each spin structure we had a line bundle with a unique section, the partition function is uniquely determined to be proportional to the associated theta-function with characteristics on the Jacobian.